paradiso-io/cep18-casper-for-rebalance/client-js/README.md

 ## More examples

-You can find all the available examples in the [E2E test script](https://github.com/casper-ecosystem/cep18/blob/master/client-js/tests/e2e/).
+All the available examples are in the [E2E test script](https://github.com/casper-ecosystem/cep18/blob/master/client-js/tests/e2e/).

 ## Development

-Before install node modules, make sure the wasm file is generated.
+Before installing the node modules, make sure the Wasm file is generated by running the following:

-- You can generate wasm file by running

   ```bash
   make build-contracts
   ```

-- After generate wasm file, you can install node modules and the wasm will be automatically bundled.
+After generating the Wasm file, you can install the node modules, and the Wasm will be automatically bundled.

   ```bash
   npm install
   ```

-## Test
+## Testing

-- Clone this repo
+The tests are already available in the parent repository:

 ```bash
 git clone https://github.com/casper-ecosystem/cep18.git
 ```

-- Go to `client-js` directory
+Go to the `client-js` directory:

 ```bash
 cd client-js
 ```

-- Intall modules using
+Intall the node modules using the following:

 ```bash
 npm install
 ```

-- Run unit test by
+Run unit tests:

 ```bash
 npm run test:unit
 ```

-- You can test the script by running the [local network](https://github.com/casper-network/casper-node/blob/dev/utils/nctl/README.md).
-After running the local network run the test by
+You can test the script by running a [local network](https://github.com/casper-network/casper-node/blob/dev/utils/nctl/README.md).
+After setting up the local network, run the test script with this command:

 ```bash
 npm run test:e2e